André Esteves: Arrest and release

 On 25 November 2015, Esteves was arrested as part of a scandal investigation into Petrobras and his bank's dealings with the oil company.
 Three weeks later, on December 17, 2015, Esteves was released from prison.
-BTG's bonds and shares subsequently increased.
-Esteves had to remain at home until he found employment, the Brazilian supreme court said in a statement.
-Judge Teori Zavascki ruled that Esteves could not have any management role in any of the companies being investigated as part of the corruption probe.
-The names of those companies were kept sealed.
-Shares of BTG rose 7.7 percent to 15.62 reais at 3:55 p.m. in São Paulo, after gaining as much as 12 percent.
+BTG's bonds and shares rose 7.7 percent to 15.62 reais at 3:55 p.m. in São Paulo, after gaining as much as 12 percent.
 The company's $1 billion of notes due 2020 rose 3.1 cents to 72.15 cents on the dollar.
-Esteves's attorneys argued that he was only arrested because he's one of the wealthiest people in Brazil, according to court documents filed this month with the supreme court.

-On 27 April 2016, a smiling Esteves addressed employees at Grupo BTG Pactual's headquarters.
-The bank confirmed in a statement that he would be a senior partner, advising on strategy and the development of activities and operations.
-In his remarks, Esteves denied wrongdoing.
-Brazil's high court lifted that order, and Esteves's lawyer, Antonio Carlos de Almeida Castro, said by text message that the billionaire is free of all charges and can return to the office.
+Esteves' attorneys argued that he was only arrested because he's one of the wealthiest people in Brazil, according to court documents filed this month with the supreme court.
+On 27 April 2016, the bank confirmed in a statement that he would be a senior partner, advising on strategy and the development of activities and operations.